-Last week’s AMTA National Convention in Portland, Oregon was as eventful as promised.
+Last week’s AMTA National Convention in Portland, Oregon, was as eventful as promised.
 It is always great to meet all the massage therapists who come from far and wide to network and learn new skills.
-If you were in attendance you may have seen a few of the massage demos I offered at the BIOTONE booth including Joint Mobilization, Tools Assisted Therapy, Fascial Matrix and Wraps for Chronic Pain Clients.
+If you were in attendance, you might have seen a few of the massage demos I offered at the BIOTONE booth, including Joint Mobilization, Tools Assisted Therapy, Fascial Matrix, and Wraps for Chronic Pain Clients.

 Participants were particularly interested in the Joint Mobilization technique I demoed.
-I showed therapists how to use passive range of motion to reduce adhesions and increase range of motion.
-The key to the technique I use is an understanding of Instantaneous Axis of Rotation (IAR).
+I showed therapists how to use a passive range of motion to reduce adhesions and increase motion range.
+The key to the technique I use is understanding the Instantaneous Axis of Rotation (IAR).
 The IAR changes as a joint is moved through planes of motion.
-In order to ensure that a joint is moved in all three planes of motion to its full degree of possible range, you rotate the limb as you move it through each plane.
-For example if a client is lying supine with a straight leg, while holding the knee in a locked position the therapist would rotate the entire leg at the hip joint.
+To ensure that a joint is moved in all three planes of motion to its full degree of the possible range, you rotate the limb as you move it through each plane.
+For example, if a client is lying supine with a straight leg while holding the knee in a locked position, the therapist would rotate the entire leg at the hip joint.

-Once this movement is complete begin to abduct the client’s straight leg again one inch at a time stopping to rotate the hip joint at each point.
-At the end range of abduction bend the client’s leg at the knee and adduct it repeating the steps until the leg is back at the starting position.
-Complete the same steps while moving the clients bent leg through circumduction.
-In order to complete the ROM at the hip you would need to flip the client into a prone position and repeat the steps taking the leg into extension.
+Once this movement is complete, begin to abduct the client’s straight leg again one inch at a time, stopping to rotate the hip joint at each point.
+At the end range of abduction, bend the client’s leg at the knee and adduct it, repeating the steps until the leg is back at the starting position.
+Complete the same steps while moving the client's bent leg through circumduction.
+To complete the ROM at the hip, you would need to flip the client into a prone position and repeat the leg's steps into extension.
 Make sure to take the movements to the soft end feel of the joint, but no further.
-Your intent isn’t to stretch the joint, but to completely move it through its range.
+Your intent isn’t to stretch the joint but to move it through its range completely.

 Give it a try and let us know what you think about the technique!